Small businesses employ nearly 59 million Americans. This means that about 47.5% of U.S. employees work for businesses of 500 or fewer employees.

 Unfortunately, many of these businesses have limited resources and owners are tasked with wearing many hats, including that of accountant, lawyer, and human resources expert, to save money.
 However, this can occasionally cause problems to escalate and cost more money than was originally saved.

 There will be times that hiring a lawyer will not be necessary.
 For example, applying for a business license will not require a great deal of business law information.
 But other times, trying to handle your business’s legal issues yourself could put your business’s existence on the line.

-Here are some circumstances when you should consult a lawyer for business law information before taking any action:
+Whether you run a web design agency or a retail business, here are some circumstances when you should consult a lawyer for business law information before taking any action:

 Forming a Business

 You will benefit from solid business law information almost from the start of your business.
 Choosing whether to operate as a sole proprietorship, partnership, corporation, s-corporation, or limited liability company (LLC) could be one of the most impactful decisions you male.
 Yet this decision is often treated as an afterthought.

 Making the wrong choice, however, could have serious consequences long after the business was formed.
 For example: